Mohamad1234567891/yay-shield/README.md

 In other words:

 * A finding means “review this carefully.”
-* A finding does **not** always mean “this package is malware.”
+* A finding does not always mean “this package is malware.”
 * Some legitimate packages may trigger warnings because they perform complex build steps.
-* Some risky patterns may be vulnerabilities or bad packaging practices rather than active compromise.
+* Some risky patterns may be vulnerabilities or unsafe packaging practices rather than active compromise.

 However, some results should be treated very seriously:

-* If `yay-shield` reports **one or more ****`CRITICAL`**** findings**, you should avoid installing the package unless you fully understand and trust the behavior.
+* If `yay-shield` reports one or more **`CRITICAL`** findings, you should avoid installing the package unless you fully understand and trust the behavior.
 * If the total risk score is **540 or higher**, you should avoid installing the package, even if no `CRITICAL` finding appears.
 * If there is a `CRITICAL` finding, you should avoid installing the package even if the risk score is below `540`.

 A `CRITICAL` finding or a very high risk score still does not mathematically prove that the package is compromised.
-It means the package contains behavior dangerous enough that installing it is not recommended.
+It means the package contains behavior dangerous enough that installation is not recommended.

 ## What yay-shield Does